 Listed aboard were—Franz Reikowski 39, Johanna 39, Paulina 9 & August 11 mths.
-The family was sent south to Scroggs Creek on contract work with Brodgen & Sons to lay the southern railway through the Taieri.
+The family was sent south to Scroggs Creek on contract work with Brogden & Sons to lay the southern railway through the Taieri.
 The family soon moved to Waihola where they had the youngest member of the family—Rose Mary (1876-1949).
 The 82’ Freeholders lists Franz owning 2 acres to the value of £100 in Waihola & 83 acres to the value of £207 in the Milton area.
-Franz, a farmer, was naturalised as a New Zealand citizen 26 Jun 1912 residing at Loudens Gully.
+Franz, a farmer, was naturalised as a New Zealand citizen on 26 June 1912 residing at Loudens Gully.
 All his life he was engaged in farming and the sod chimney of his house at Akatore was still standing in the 1980’s.
 At one stage he owned a small farm at Loudens Gulley where he was reputed to have been a very careful and thrifty all round farmer.
-Julianna died at Milton 31 Jul 1893 aged 59 & Frank died at Raurekau 20 Nov 1920 aged 87.
+Julianna died at Milton on 31 July 1893 aged 59 & Frank died at Raurekau on 20 November 1920 aged 87.
 Both are buried at the Fairfax Cemetery, Milton.

-Paulina (Polly) Rekowski m.
-(14 Oct 1896) St. Mary’s, Milton, Francis Joseph Barra (1858-1932) Gniszewo.
+Paulina (Polly) Rekowski married on 14 October 1896 at St. Mary’s, Milton to Francis Joseph Barra (1858-1932) Gniszewo.
 Polly carried a vivid recollection of the voyage to New Zealand and from all accounts it is clear that she enjoyed every minute of it.
-During a water shortage on board the “Palmerston”, she was approached by the Captain and offered all the water she desired in an exchange for a kiss.
+During a water shortage on board the Palmerston, she was approached by the Captain and offered all the water she desired in an exchange for a kiss.
 She laughed it off as only a 14 year old teenager could.
-Family—Waihola; James Francis & Herbert Peter.
-The family moved to Loudons Gully where Polly died 2 Dec 1942 aged 83 years and is buried at the Fairfax Cemetery, Milton.
+Family—Waihola; James Francis (1898-1979) & Herbert Peter (1899-1993).
+The family moved to Loudons Gully where Polly died on 2 December 1942 aged 83 years and is buried at the Fairfax Cemetery, Milton.